graphql/graphql.github.io/src/content/faq/General.md

 For more practical guides, visit the [How to GraphQL](https://www.howtographql.com/) fullstack tutorial website.
 We also have a free online course with edX, [Exploring GraphQL: A Query Language for APIs](https://www.edx.org/course/exploring-graphql-a-query-language-for-apis).

+Either way, we'd recommend that you know what an API is and how client-server communication generally works before diving in.

 ## Is GraphQL frontend or backend?

 Both.
 GraphQL specifies how you can [exchange information between client and server](https://www.howtographql.com/basics/3-big-picture/).
 This includes how the server can indicate [what data and operations are available](/learn/introspection/), how the client should [format requests](/learn/queries/), how the server should [execute these queries](/learn/execution/), and what the client will [receive in response](/learn/serving-over-http/#response).